inconsistent-dg/AC-Modding/ACNH/mods.md

 ## Dumping portion of romFs
 You might not need the entire romFS, because you'll only be editing portions of it.
 Luckily, you can choose which parts of the romFs to dump.

 Open NXDumptool, and go to New Horizons.
 In the romFS options of NH, select browse romFS section.
-Let's say you only want to dump the Message entry.
-Open the folder, and press **Y** to dump everything in that directory.
+Let's say you only want to dump the Sound entry.
+Open the Sound folder, and press **Y** to dump everything in that directory.
 If you only want to dump a single file though, go to the file and press **A**.

 # Switch Toolbox